 Material: Plastic | Dimensions (LxWxH): 15.4 x 5.75 x 11.3 inches | Weight: 11.9 pounds

-If you’ve got limited counter space and you’re also a big baker, you might consider this Cuisinart machine that does double duty as a pasta machine and bread dough maker.
+If you're a big baker with limited counter space, consider this Cuisinart machine that does double duty as a pasta machine and bread dough maker.

 This machine perfects spaghetti, rigatoni, macaroni, fusilli, fettuccine, and bucatini with the six attached discs.
 But it can also knead up to one pound of bread dough to the ideal consistency without wearing out your hands and arms kneading on your countertop.
 Unlike your manual pasta maker, the classic Italian pasta shapes will come out consistently formed every time, since the machine determines the exact thickness.

 Recipes for pasta sauce, dough, and pasta are included, as are measuring cups for flour and liquid, a storage drawer and bag, and a cleaning tool.

 Material: Stainless steel, plastic | Dimensions (LxWxH): 5.7 x 4.8 x 8.4 inches | Weight: 2.7 pounds